microsoft/rnx-kit/ROADMAP.md

 complexity is what drives stakeholders towards alternatives despite what performance numbers indicate.

-## Our Vision: bring the web's best developer experience to React Native
+## Our vision: bring the web's best developer experience to React Native

 If we look at how to get started with web development, we can reduce the steps down to the following: